 How the course is presented and what it costs

-There are three ways you can take the course:
+There are two ways you can take the course:

 With this option you get all the material in one class.
 The course is divided into six parts, but they are all available to you immediately.
 You can work through it at your own pace and I will meet you wherever you are in the curriculum for teaching and troubleshooting.
 You also have the advantage of being able to skip ahead to videos presented later in the course.